 The 2026 tournament is due to be expanded to 48 teams.

 How do I get to the FIFA World Cup?

 Hamad International Airport in Doha serves many destinations across the world.
 With Qatar being a relatively small country and 4 of the venues in Doha, travel should be relatively easy.
 Further travel information of getting to matches will be available closer to the time.

-Ticket information has not yet been released for the 2022 World Cup.
-Based on the 2018 World Cup, it is likely tickets will be on sale approximately 9 months before the competition in three phases.
+Tickets for the 2022 World Cup will be on the official website.
+Based on the 2018 tournament, it is likely tickets will be on sale approximately 9 months before the tournament in three phases.

 |2018||Russia||France||4 - 2||Croatia|

 |2010||South Africa||Spain||1 - 0 (aet)||Netherlands|

 |2006||Germany||Italy||1 - 1 (aet)|

 |2002||South Korea & |

 |Brazil||2 - 0||Germany|